lightscapevr/website/markdown/getting-started-quest.md

 opposition to "Quest 2" or "Quest Pro"), you need to install an older version of VR Sketch.
 Version 17.0.9 from January 2023 works fine.
 (See below for why.)

+**This should now work out of the box; you should be able to install VR Sketch from the App Lab directly on Quest 1, and get the older 17.0.9 version.
+The instructions below are NOT necessary any more since Meta updated its App Lab to allow us to do that.
+They are kept here in case something goes wrong.**

 To do the installation, you need access to a phone with the Meta Quest App.
 (It is the app that you needed to set up your Quest initially.
 It